nadzir/wireswag/Readme.md

 # WIRESWAG

-Create wiremock files and mapping from a swagger file
+WIP: Create wiremock files and mapping from a swagger file

 ## Table of Contents